mathis2003/GMA/README.md

 # GMA - Generator Matrix Application
-An application to generate codewords from a generator matrix.
+An application that generates codewords from a generator matrix.